 With the Internet so readily accessible in homes around the world, responsible online gambling relies heavily on responsible parenting.
 In order to ensure child safety on the net, Energy encourages its players to make use of filtering software to prevent minors from accessing inappropriate online material.
 Underage gambling is not only illegal but can also result in gambling dependencies and huge gambling debts incurred by unsupervised children.

 - Do not leave your computer unattended.

 - Password-protect your computer.

-- Do not allow persons under 18 to participate in any gambling activity.
+- Do not allow persons under 18 to participate in any gambling/betting activity.

-- Keep your login / account details and credit card(s) out of the reach of children.
+- Keep your login/account details and bank card(s) information out of reach of children.

 - Do not save passwords onto your computer.
 Write them down instead.

 - Limit the amount of time your children spend online and make use of software to prevent your children from accessing inappropriate material.

 There is a number of third party applications that parents or guardians can use to monitor or restrict their computer's access to the Internet.
 These include:

 - Net Nanny filtering software protects children from inappropriate web content: www.netnanny.com